-The Scottsdale Burrowing Crayfish (SBC), is found north of Scottsdale within an area of approximately 34.5 square kilometres, containing only 3.45 square kilometres of suitable habitat (Horwitz 1991, Gaffney & Horwitz 1992, Richards 1997).
+The Scottsdale Burrowing Crayfish (SBC), is found north of Scottsdale within an area of approximately 23 km2, containing only 3.9 km2 of suitable habitat (Horwitz 1991, Gaffney & Horwitz 1992, Richards 1997).
 The extent of this distribution has previously been well defined (Horwitz 1991), and is unlikely to be extended further.
 Engaeus spinicaudatus is closely bounded by the distributions of E. mairener, E. tayatea, and E. leptorhynchus.
 Recent discoveries also indicate that E. orramakunna may be found close to the southern extent of this species (Doran, unpublished data).
-Given the extremely restricted distribution of E. spinicaudatus, the entire natural habitat in which it occurs should be considered critical habitat for the future of the species (Doran & Richards 1996).
+Given the extremely restricted distribution of E. spinicaudatus, all of the natural habitat in which it occurs should be considered critical habitat for the future of the species (Doran & Richards 1996).